jshrdt/ML2-final/README.md

 !
 Can't save together with numpy file
 -> preprocess (get img_dict), then filter into golds/general and save both files Filenames are preserved through preprocessing,

+# Object detection
+Goal for object detection with bboxes
+Simplyfying assumption:
+No other animals than cats, 1 animal at a time

+1. Resize to half of average size in dir, to increase processing speed
+2. Get bbox (if only 1 box, assume label cat), for 2+ labels, only keep if exactly one cat label is present
+3. Remove background with grabCut
+4. Compress colours using K-Means (k=64)

 2) fit KMeans colour compression